 - A large litter box is ideal for urination and defecation.
 The litter box should be 1 ½ times the size of your cat, so they have enough room to enter, turn around, scratch, and eliminate.
 Low storage bins or totes can make great boxes.

-- If you have more than one cat in your household, boxes should not be located right next to each other, as cats perceive them as one large box instead of multiple boxes.
+- If you have more than one cat in your household, place the litter boxes on different levels or in different rooms.
+Avoid placing the boxes right next to each other because cats often see them as one large litter box instead of multiple litter boxes.

 - Most litter boxes are made of plastic, which makes them porous and able to pick up odors readily.
-Litter boxes should be replaced at least annually.
+Litter boxes should be replaced at least once a year.

 - More information about designing the optimal litter box for your cat.

-- Most cats develop a preference for litter as kittens.
-The texture of the litter has significance as the pads on cats’ feet are very sensitive to touch.
+- Most cats develop a preference for a kind of litter when they are kittens.
+The texture of the litter has importance because the pads on cats’ feet are very sensitive to touch.

-- Most cats prefer an unscented, clumping litter.
+- Usually most cats prefer an unscented, clumping litter.

-- You may need to try multiple litters to find out which your cat prefers.
+- You may need to try multiple kinds of litter to find out which kind your cat prefers.

 - If you have an older cat or a cat with sensitive paws, avoid litter with a sharp or very hard consistency.

-- It is important to have a sturdy scoop to clean the litter box every day.
+- It is important to have a sturdy scoop to clean out fecal matter and urine balls every day.

 - Metal scoops tend to be more durable than the plastic versions.